Get Started With Your eBike

 We know you are excited, but it's important to get the bike set up ahead of that first ride.
 We deliver all of our bikes built, but you'll need to adjust the handlebars, saddle & put some pedals on.

 Here we talk you through the first steps of eBike ownership.
-By following these steps closely you'll ensure you are getting the most out of your new electric bike.
+By following these steps closely you'll ensure you are getting the most out of your new electric bike and learn some tips along the way!

 The first few steps apply to all of our bikes.
 This is followed by suspension setup guides, these are only applicable to our electric mountain bikes.